Calorie Quality Factor 1: Satiety (Part 2)

 “Protein, along with fiber and water, were significantly and positively correlated with satiety scores.”
 T.L.
 Halton, Harvard University

+No food is more satiating than protein.
 In addition to water and fiber (Part 1), the amount of protein in food impacts whether our brain is telling us we are hungry or full.
 While water and fiber help us feel satisfied by activating the stretch receptors in our digestive organs, protein satisfies us by triggering short- and long-term Satiety hormones.
 More protein means more “full” signals being sent to our brains’ Satiety centers via our hormones.
 And by eating more protein we can “full” ourselves into burning bunches of body fat 🙂

 These scientific findings have been shown in numerous clinical trials: